timescale/timescaledb/sql/updates/README.md

 4. The creation of new metadata tables need to be part of modfiles, similar to `ALTER`s of such tables.
 Otherwise, later modfiles cannot rely on those tables being present.
+5. When creating a new aggregate, the `CREATE` statement should be added to both aggregate.sql AND an update file. aggregate.sql is run once when TimescaleDB is installed so adding a definition in an update file is the only way to ensure that upgrading users get the new function.

 Note that modfiles that contain no changes need not exist as a file.
 Transition modfiles must, however, be listed in the